antronerds/r2-tutorials/original/R2Tutorials.md

     25: In the inss row the stage 1-2-3 tumors are selected to form group 1, stage 4 forms group 2 and stage 4s group 3 in a new track.**](Image:Image:AdaptingR2_DefineGroupsSpecs.png)
-5. Click ‘next’, all samples appear in a table with check boxes to assign them to the appropriate group.
+5. Click ï¿½nextï¿½, all samples appear in a table with check boxes to assign them to the appropriate group.
 Scroll down to create the annotation for these groups ().
 Names have been adapted, show track is set to yes, the track is set to be stored a personal track and